jimdolmas/jimdolmas.github.io/nonecon/index.md

 ---
 # Non-economics stuff

-I find it interesting to learn about about the non-work pursuits of people I interact with professionally, so in that spirit, this is just a bit about some of my personal interests.
+I find it interesting to learn about the non-work pursuits of people I interact with professionally, so in that spirit, this is just a bit about some of my personal interests.

 ## Food & drink
-Cooking is perhaps my favorite hobby.
-I have a few favorite, "go-to" cookbooks.
-For Greek cuisine, I think nothing (not even the encyclopedic *Vefa's Kitchen!*) beats Vilma Liacouras-Chantiles' [*The Food of Greece*](*The Food of Greece*).
-This book is a treasure, if only for here *yiouvetsi kritharaki* and *saltsa kima*.
+Cooking is maybe my favorite hobby, though I don't have as much time to devote to it as I'd like.
+I have a few favorite "go-to" cookbooks, generally focussed on mediterrenean food.
+For Greek cuisine--my heritage--I think nothing (not even the encyclopedic *Vefa's Kitchen!*) beats Vilma Liacouras-Chantiles' [*The Food of Greece*](*The Food of Greece*).
+This book is a treasure, if only for her *yiouvetsi kritharaki* and *saltsa kima*.
 My copy long ago began to fall apart from continual use.

 Michael Psilakis' [*How to Roast a Lamb*](https://www.amazon.com/How-Roast-Lamb-Classic-Cooking/dp/0316041211) is also a great one, though the recipes are in general quite time-consuming; a beauty of this book---for me as a Greek-American---is how he weaves the recipes together with vignettes and photos of growing up in a Greek household much, it seems, like my own parents'.